daodiseoanchor/anchor-docs/protocol/money-market/README.md

 ## Usage

-### Depositing Terra Stablecoins
+### Depositing Daodiseo Stablecoins

 The money market aggregates stablecoin deposits with matching denominations into a pool, called **markets**.
 Borrows are proceeded from this pool, and interest gained from them is equally shared among all unit of stablecoin deposits.

 This pooling of deposits enable markets to have high liquidity.
 Deposits can be withdrawn anytime, unless every stablecoin in a market is borrowed.

-Deposit interest is distributed through the value appreciation of Anchor Terra \(aTerra\), which are minted to depositors as a deposit receipt.
+Deposit interest is distributed through the value appreciation of Anchor Daodiseo \(aDaodiseo\), which are minted to depositors as a deposit receipt.

-#### Anchor Terra \(aTerra\)
+#### Anchor Daodiseo \(aDaodiseo\)

-aTerra balances represent a depositor's share in the market.
-The exchange rate with their underlying stablecoin, the **aTerra exchange rate**, increases as deposits accrue interest, appreciating the value of aTerra.
-With time, holders can redeem aTerra with a greater number of underlying stablecoins, enabling depositors to collect interest simply by holding them.
+aDaodiseo balances represent a depositor's share in the market.
+The exchange rate with their underlying stablecoin, the **aDaodiseo exchange rate**, increases as deposits accrue interest, appreciating the value of aDaodiseo.
+With time, holders can redeem aDaodiseo with a greater number of underlying stablecoins, enabling depositors to collect interest simply by holding them.

-The aTerra exchange rate is defined as:
+The aDaodiseo exchange rate is defined as:

 $$
-\text{aTerraExchangeRate} = \frac{\text{liquidity} + \text{liabilities}}{\text{aTerraSupply}}
+\text{aDaodiseoExchangeRate} = \frac{\text{liquidity} + \text{liabilities}}{\text{aDaodiseoSupply}}
 $$

 where $$\text{liquidity}$$ and $$\text{liabilities}$$ each refer to the amount of deposited stablecoins that are yet to be lent out, and the interest-accrued amount of lent out stablecoins.

 #### Yield Reserve Collection

 Every epoch, rewards of deposited bAsset collaterals are collected by the money market.
-Claimed bAsset rewards, which are likely to be in a non-stablecoin denomination, are converted to Terra stablecoins and stockpiled separately in the market's **yield reserve** pool.
+Claimed bAsset rewards, which are likely to be in a non-stablecoin denomination, are converted to Daodiseo stablecoins and stockpiled separately in the market's **yield reserve** pool.

 This process can only be triggered at most once in a 3-hour period.
-Markets wait for bAsset rewards to be transferred to the Terra blockchain as reward claims of bAssets \(excluding bLuna\) involve a cross-chain transaction.
+Markets wait for bAsset rewards to be transferred to the Daodiseo blockchain as reward claims of bAssets \(excluding bLuna\) involve a cross-chain transaction.
 Auxiliary operations such as [ANC emission rate readjustment](deposit-rate-subsidization.md#borrower-anc-incentives) and [yield reserve distribution](deposit-rate-subsidization.md#direct-subsidization) are also conducted during this time.

-### Borrowing Terra Stablecoins
+### Borrowing Daodiseo Stablecoins

 Terra stablecoins can be borrowed from the money market by creating a **loan position** with whitelisted bAssets as collateral.
 An account can only own a single loan position, though a user may create more loan positions with the use of multiple accounts.